oliverbarreto/ai-agent-driven-dev-workflow/methodology/ai-dev-10-extensive-analysis-of-existing-codebase.md

 **AS A SENIOR PRODUCT MANAGER:**
     - Goals and objectives of the application
+    - Elevator pitch for the application
     - Target audience: Describe the primary users of this product/system.
 Who are they?
 What are their key characteristics or needs relevant to this project?
     - Market positioning of the application
     - User personas and user journeys
     - Feature and functionality analysis and Key features prioritization
+    - User Stories
     - Functional and Non-Functional Requirements
     - Roadmap planning suggestions
     - Future expansion possibilities

 **IMPORTANT !!!
 Do not implement any code**: Only provide detailed requirements and specifications, or pseudocode if necessary, and diagrams for the AI to understand the requirements and generate code later.
 I want you to thoroughly compile your findings into a very extensive Markdown analysis document in `PROJECT-ROOT-DIR/project-docs/` directory.
 For describing technical concepts, you should include Mermaid diagrams in this Markdown file.

-The analysis document should be structured in a way that it can be easily navigated and understood by technical stakeholders.
+The analysis document (`project-extensive-analysis.md`) should be structured in a way that it can be easily navigated and understood by technical stakeholders.
 It should include diagrams, tables, and other visual aids to enhance clarity.

 **ANALYSIS Table of Contents:**